16 Best Gaming Headsets for 2019

 If you’ve ever unpacked your brand new console to find a meek little earbud or cheap mic strap that plugs into your controller, you understand the frustration that comes with an underwhelming mic.
 The lack of noise isolation and subpar performance of the options you’ll find out of the box are woefully ill-equipped to handle the rigors of competitive gaming, and they certainly can’t serve as an immersive alternative to a speaker system.

 As gaming grows in popularity, so does the popularity of gaming headsets.
-There are a lot of great options on the market, and getting a decent gaming headset doesn’t have to cost you a fortune.
-We’ve highlighted some of the best, and we’re here to provide you with the knowledge you need to make an informed decision.
+There are a lot of great options on the market, and getting the best gaming headset doesn’t have to cost you a fortune.
+We’ve reviewed the top models on the market, and we’re here to provide you with the knowledge you need to make an informed decision.

 1. HyperX Cloud Revolver S Gaming Headset

 The mid-range HyperX Cloud Revolver S isn't just a superb choice for gamers.
-It can work equally as well as your dedicated headphones for watching movies and listening to music.
+We've selected it as our overall best gaming headset because It can work equally as well as your dedicated headphones for watching movies and listening to music.
 Built off of the already solid Cloud Revolver headset, it packs in a number of features that only improve on that performance.
 The presence of 7.1 channel surround sound creates a 360 degree aural experience, a huge performance booster in games where situational awareness is important.

 From a glance, this 7.1 gaming headset could be mistaken for a more traditional pair of headphones.
 Its muted design is stripped of the flash and extravagance many of its contemporaries opt for.
 Instead of aesthetics, the build is focused more on comfort, and it gets that to a tee.
 The metal frame is sturdy and offset by rubber dampeners to prevent reverberation, while the memory foam structure creates phenomenal long term comfort for the wearer.